jacharles/ic-radio/README.md

 ## Server

 Will use spring boot to retrieve the latest live video from Livestream's servers and send it back to the client for dynamic video loading.

-## In progress
-- About component
-  - basic information
-  - location
-  - mailing list
-  - social media links
-  - contact information
-- Schedule
-  - need to find a service which can be updated to hold schedule information

-## Possible future features
-- show archive
-- instagram / twitter feed
+Currently just uses a stubbed static encoding.